Mount Rainier National Park

 Camping & Lodging

-- Cougar Rock: $20 per night.
-Group sites are also available for $60 per night.
-Open late May to late Sepember.
+- Cougar Rock: Group sites are also available.
+Open late May to late September.

-- Ohanapecosh: $20 per night.
-Group sites are also available for $60 per night.
-Open late May to late Sepember.
+- Ohanapecosh: Group sites are also available.
+Open late May to late September.

-- White River: $20 per night.
-Open late June to late September.
+- White River: Open late June to late September.

-- Mowich Lake: No fee - must self-register at campground kiosk.
+- Mowich Lake: Must self-register at campground kiosk.
 Tents only.
 Open early July to early October.

 There are two hotels located inside Mount Rainier National Park.
 Reserve a room online at Mount Rainier Guest Services or call 360-569-2275 for more information.